 On June 18, 1926, 129 Commonwealth was purchased from Anne (Manning) Selfridge by banker Arnold Welles Hunnewell.
 He and his wife, Mary Copley (Amory) Hunnewell, made it their home.

 Prior to occupying the house, the Hunnewells had it remodeled, including lowering the front entrance to street level.
 The remodeling was designed by Bigelow and Wadsworth.
-Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN P-22).
+Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN P-22).

-The Hunnewells continued to live at 129 Commonwealth until about 1933, when they moved to Natick.
+The Hunnewells continued to live at 129 Commonwealth until about 1933, when they made Indian Farm their primary residence.
 He continued to own 129 Commonwealth and lease it to others.

 During the 1933-1934 winter season, it was the home of Frank Jenkins, an investment broker, and his wife, Frances Converse (Gould) Stearns Jenkins.
 Their primary residence was in Brookline.
 Living with them was Rose Gordon Stearns, Frances Jenkins’s daughter by her previous marriage, to Richard Hall Stearns, son of the founder of the R. H. Stearns department store.
 Rose Stearns had been a debutante during the previous season and the Jenkinses probably leased 129 Commonwealth for her post-debutante season.